Manna Dey: Early career (1942–1953)

 In 1942, Dey accompanied Krishna Chandra Dey on a visit to Bombay.
 There he started working as an assistant music director first under Krishna Chandra Dey in a Bengali film Chanakya in 1939 and then under Sachin Dev Burman.
 Later, he assisted other music composers and then started to work independently.
 While working independently as a music director for various Hindi movies, Dey continued to take musical lessons in Hindustani classical music from Ustad Aman Ali Khan and Ustad Abdul Rahman Khan.
-He often works with near about 185 music directors in his singing career in Bollywood.
+He worked with nearly 185 music directors in his singing career in Bollywood.

 Dey started his career in playback singing with the movie Tamanna, in 1942.
 The musical score was by Krishna Chandra Dey and Manna sang a duet named "Jago Aayee Usha Ponchi Boley Jago" with Suraiya which was an instant hit.

 But it was only in 1943 that he got his first solo break with Ram Rajya.
 Incidentally, the producer of the film Vijay Bhatt and its composer Shankar Rao Vyas had approached K C Dey with an offer for playback in the film.
 When K C Dey refused the offer on the grounds that he would not lend his voice to other actors, they spotted Manna Dey sitting in the corner of the room and offered him the opportunity.

 Shankar Rao Vyas taught Manna Dey the songs and he chose to sing them in his uncle's distinct style.
-And thus started the illustrious career with the first song "Gayi tu gayi Seeta sati"(Ram Rajya, 1943).
+And thus started the illustrious career with the first song "Gayi tu gayi Seeta sati" (Ram Rajya, 1943).

 His songs like "O Prem Diwani Sambhal Ke Chalna" from 1944 film Kadambari composed by Anil Biswas, "Dil Churaney Ki Liye from Dur Chaley" (1946) composed by Jafar Khurshid, his duets with Amira Bahee like "E Diniya Jara Suney" from Kamala (1946) and duet song "Aaj Bor Aayee" with Meena Kapoor from 1947 film Chaltey Chaltey became chartbusters in respective years.
 Between 1945 and 1947, many Dey-Rajkumari duets like "Hay Gagan Me Badal Tharey" in 1945 for the film Vikaramaditya, "Aowji Morey" from Insaaf (1946), all four duets from the film Geet Govind composed by Pandit Indra – "Kit Ho Nando Kumar", "Chorr Sakhi Aaj Laj", "Apney Hi Rang", "Lalit Labang Lata" from Geet Govind became popular.